necatiarslan/airflow-vscode-extension/README.md

 This is a VSCode extension for Apache Airflow 2.0 and up.
 You can trigger your DAGs, pause/unpause DAGs, view execution logs, explore source code and do much more.
-The motivation of this extension is having the same functionality like Airflow Web UI and make Airflow development easier for vcode developers.
+The motivation of this extension is having the same functionality like Airflow Web UI and make Airflow development easier for vscode developers.

-## Enable Airflow Rest Api
+## Requirements - Airflow REST Api

-To be able to connect a Airflow Server, you should enable Airflow Rest Api.
+To be able to connect an Airflow Server, you should enable Airflow Rest Api.
 You can take a look the link below on how to do it.

 https://airflow.apache.org/docs/apache-airflow/stable/security/api.html